 - It’s very important to only loosen your lug nuts before you put on your spare.
 The last thing you want is to have to jack your car up even more because the spare tire was completely removed, leaving the rim touching the ground.

 These 5 Steps to Changing a Flat Tire assumes you have the tools to change a flat tire: a car jack, lug wrench, and a spare tire.
-If you don’t have these tools for tire changes, find the tire is hopelessly stuck, or you’re in your best dress or suit and simply don’t want to mess with it, call Lee’s Towing in Northern Colorado and Wyoming.
+If you don’t have these tools for tire changes, find the tire is hopelessly stuck, or you’re in your best dress or suit and simply don’t want to mess with it, call Lee’s Towing in Wyoming.
 We’ll come out to your location and change your flat tire for you.
 Our mission is to have you on your way as soon as possible.

 Lee’s Towing doesn’t want a flat tire to ruin your day any more than it already has.
 Call us for all of your roadside assistance needs, including tire changes, towing services, lockouts, or offroad recoveries.
 Lee’s Towing puts you first.
 Contact us today!